jacksone4296/jacksone4296.github.io/_posts/2018-11-15-jackson-earle-learning-blog.md

 title: Jackson Earle, Reflection Week Eight and Nine
 date: 2018-11-15
 ---
 These past 2 weeks we have been learning more in depth about tables and what we can do with them.
 We had a variety of topics for each day, in order they are Into Structs, Data Definitions, Designing Functions with Examples, Filtering tables and Asking Questions with Data.
-With the main topic we learned being data tables we also learned about data abstractions whuch were the base of everything, such as contracts and the data-type contract we used for CakeTypes.
+With the main topic we learned being data tables we also learned about data abstractions which are the base of everything, such as contracts and the data-type contract we used for CakeTypes.
 The example tells us essential pieces of data.
 A time we used it was when we wanted to get the number of layes out of a cake, so we had to put the name of the function that shows the data-type we wanted to use.
 The contract for the data-type is:

 data CakeType:
   | cake(